nichefx/ziplit.ai-astro-template/README.md

 LLMs: https://docs.astro.build/llms.txt

 This project has React installed (checkout the shadcn Button.tsx) that can be used for complex components and Alpine.js installed (checkout the Welcome.astro file) that can be used for simple interactivity.

+It also has Lucide for icons (checkout Welcome.astro).

 ## 🧞 Commands